Zahi Hawass's Net Worth & Bio: Peering into Egypt's Archaeological Guru[2025]

 Zahi Hawass is responsible for discovering many archaeological sites, including the tombs of the pyramid builders at Giza and the Satellite pyramid of Khufu.
 He led a team that explored the CT Scan of Tutankhamun and opined that the king died due to malaria and a leg fracture.

-Zahi Hawass latest news
+Zahi Hawass’ latest news

 After the revolution in 2011, Hawass stopped working for the government and started doing his archaeology work.
-Right now, he’s busy digging up ancient things in places like Saqqara and Luxor.
+Currently, he’s busy digging up ancient things in places like Saqqara and Luxor.
 He’s also working on the Scan Pyramids project, and soon, he’ll start exploring a new place called the Valley of the Marks.

 Recently, he wrote an incredible French story about a famous ancient king and made an opera about another famous king, which will be shown in 2024.
 When he’s not digging or writing, he likes to relax by smoking a cigar and watching old cowboy movies.
 Hawass sure knows how to keep busy and have fun!